snrraptopack/hao/docs/21-reactivity-lazy-signals-and-differential-programming.md

 - Auwla core contributors and advanced users building high‑performance UIs.

 ## TL;DR
-- Lazy Signals: Create subscriptions on first read and prune effects that never consume a signal.
-This reduces unnecessary propagation and effect work.
+- Lazy Signals: Create subscriptions on first read and prune watchers that never consume a signal.
+This reduces unnecessary propagation and watcher work.
-- Differential Programming: Propagate deltas (minimal change descriptions) instead of full values; effects apply patches rather than recomputing from scratch.
+- Differential Programming: Propagate deltas (minimal change descriptions) instead of full values; watchers apply patches rather than recomputing from scratch.
 This cuts CPU and DOM work.

 ---